-My debut poetry collection, Terms and Conditions, is now available for pre-order from Nine Arches Press, publication date July 14th.
+My debut poetry collection, Terms and Conditions, is now available from Nine Arches Press, publication date July 14th.

 “In her debut collection of poetry, acclaimed writer Tania Hershman reveals the strange intricacies of science and our daily lives.
 Here, we find a cabinet of curiosities: Elvis and Marilyn, fire ants, cake and wind turbines.
 Hershman gifts the reader with collisions of grief and laughter, joy and curiosity.
 A wonder.”
 Doireann Ní Ghríofa, author of Clasp and Oighear and winner of the Rooney Prize for Irish Literature.

 “‘Happiness’ as one of Tania Hershman’s distilled, perfectly clear poems has it, ‘is paint’ – both a single lamina and a colourful richness.
 The ‘Terms and Conditions’ of her new collection’s title are those we live under, whether we want to or not, as we find ourselves poised or abandoned between each other, between nights and mornings, home and far away.

 These are poems that examine the rocking point between loneliness and being alone, between a question and its answer, and their inhabitants can correspondingly be individuals or, perhaps, just categories – parent, lover, friend.
 One poem runs forward then backwards, or is it backwards then forwards?
 Another’s caesurae equate to the space in the middle of a bed.
 We find we are as touched by a Monet painting as we are by the fate of a gasometer.

 These poems are emphatically not, however, describing that old post-modern hollowness – this feels persuasively like the actual distance between us.
 Tania Hershman’s work is full of brilliant and passionate observations on dreams, falling, names and dancing, they are moving, loving meditations on how we move and love, what it feels like to be alive.”